Localization of effective actions in Heterotic String Field Theory: Conclusions

 A quite important conceptual point emerging from our work is that the massless equation of motion derived from the effective action are sufficient for establishing the existence of a full string field theory solution.
 This is a quite convenient reduced set of equations that can provide a useful alternative approach to exact marginality and perhaps RG-flows triggered by marginally relevant operators (for both bulk and boundary degrees of freedom) where the standard worldsheet approaches (for example \cite{Recknagel:1998ih}) are not of much help.

 In the future it would be interesting to extend the localization method to Type-II theories and finally to the full open-closed theories, where both open and closed string moduli can genuinely fluctuate.
 A first step into the interplay of open and closed strings consists in adding Ellwood Invariants \cite{Ellwood:2008jh} to the open string action and derive effective open-closed couplings by integrating out the massive open strings, slightly generalizing \cite{Maccaferri:2018vwo}.
 We plan to report on this soon \cite{MV}.
 Another issue we have not touched until now is whether the localization mechanism can be useful for couplings involving space-time fermions.
-Needless to say, it would be also interesting to explore the localization of couplings beyond the quartic order.
+Needless to say, it would be also interesting to explore the localization of couplings beyond the quartic order and at finite momentum which is relevant for derivative couplings.
 The localization at the boundary of worldsheet moduli space and the needed $\N=2$ structure is naturally calling for a relation with topological strings \cite{holom, BCOV, Antoniadis:1993ze} which would be quite interesting to explore.

 On a more general direction, it would be also interesting to explore the possible existence of new type of localization mechanisms, not necessarily related to a worldsheet $\N=2$.
 Some of them may involve non-trivially various currents in the (super) ghost sector and this may be useful to address the exact computation of the ghost-dilaton couplings which we left essentially untouched in this paper.